FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

         - Inflow from storm drain - (acre ft or cm)
         - Volume conservation - (acre ft or cm)

-**CONFLUENCE.OUT**
+CONFLUENCE.OUT

     This file lists the channel elements that constitute a confluence as defined by having three or more channel elements contiguous to a given channel element.

 **CROSSMAX.OUT**

-    When the floodplain cross section analysis is requested by creating the FPXSEC.DAT file, the CROSSMAX.OUT is created.
+    When the floodplain cross-section analysis is requested by creating the FPXSEC.DAT file, the CROSSMAX.OUT is created.
-    This file lists the maxi- mum discharge, maximum flow depth and time of occurrence for each grid element specified in the cross section analysis.
+    This file lists the maximum discharge, maximum flow depth and time of occurrence for each grid element specified in the cross section analysis.
     It also list the total volume in acre-ft for each cell.

-**CROSSQ.OUT**
+CROSSQ.OUT

-    This file contains the grid element hydrographs for each of the floodplain elements in the cross section.
+    This file contains the grid element hydrographs for each of the floodplain elements in the cross-section.
     The time and discharge are listed for each output interval.

         - Time
         - Discharge - hydrograph for grid element (cfs or cms)

-**CVFPMAX.OUT**
+CVFPMAX.OUT

     This file contains the floodplain fluid maximum sediment concentration by volume.